Unidata/science-gateway/jupyter-images/fall-2025/rsmas/ams2026-case-study/README.md

 Two files are included in this directory:

 1.  `gfs_200hpa_helmholtz_decomposition.ipynb` This notebook demonstrates a workflow for computing a Helmholtz decomposition of global atmospheric wind fields.
 GFS wind data are accessed from Unidata's THREDDS catalog via OPeNDAP, subset by time and pressure level, and processed using Windspharm to compute streamfunction and velocity potential.
 The resulting diagnostic fields are written to NetCDF for subsequent visualization.
-The Python `environment.yml` required to run this notebook is found one directory level up.
+The Python `environment.yml` required to run this notebook is co-located alongside these two files.
 2.  `gfs_200hpa_helmholtz_decomposition.xidv` This IDV bundle reads the NetCDF output produced by the notebook and visualizes the derived fields in combination with infrared satellite imagery corresponding to the same time step.
 The data are displayed using a Mollweide projection.